The Key Smartcard terms and conditions

 - You cannot travel with the Key Smartcard unless you have a valid ticket or keyGo loaded to your Key Smartcard.
 You can check your Key Smartcard account online or on a self-service ticket machine at stations

-- Your Key Smartcard is not interchangeable and may only be used by the person to whom it has been issued including any tickets or keyGo authority loaded to it.
+- Your Key Smartcard is not transferable and may only be used by the person to whom it has been issued including any tickets or keyGo authority loaded to it.
 If the card is transferred, it will be confiscated and both the person to whom it was issued and the person to whom it was transferred or attempted to be transferred, will be liable for prosecution

 - It is an offence for a passenger to use, or attempt to use, a ticket that has been altered or defaced.
 The company will prosecute passengers who break the law in this way